WheelerLab/Pop-ex-pred/Summary_Statistics/Wojcik/README.md

 ### 05: Check if the new harmonised data released by GWAS Catalog matches the old GWAS Summary Statistics data and output by running S-PrediXcan on the White Blood Cell Count phenotype.

 ### 06: Preliminary script to properly format the input for LOCUS Comparer.

+### 07: Run Locus Comparer with eQTL and GWAS data to depict LD.